VincentStimper/normalizing-flows/README.md

 ## Used by

-The library has been used in several research papers, which are listed below.
+The package has been used in several research papers, which are listed below.

 > Andrew Campbell, Wenlong Chen, Vincent Stimper, José Miguel Hernández-Lobato, and Yichuan Zhang.
 > [A gradient based strategy for Hamiltonian Monte Carlo hyperparameter optimization](https://proceedings.mlr.press/v139/campbell21a.html).